shakir-chen/Scripts/help-doc/linux-problem.md

 Package gstreamer1.0-plugins-ugly is not installed. netease-cloud-music depends on libqt5libqgtk2; however:
 Package libqt5libqgtk2 is not installed.

+dpkg: dependency problems prevent configuration of netease-cloud-music: netease-cloud-music depends on libqt5x11extras5 (>= 5.1.0); however:
+  Package libqt5x11extras5 is not installed. netease-cloud-music depends on gstreamer1.0-plugins-bad; however:
+  Package gstreamer1.0-plugins-bad is not installed. netease-cloud-music depends on gstreamer1.0-plugins-ugly; however:
+  Package gstreamer1.0-plugins-ugly is not installed. netease-cloud-music depends on libqt5multimedia5-plugins; however:
+  Package libqt5multimedia5-plugins is not installed. netease-cloud-music depends on libqt5multimediawidgets5; however:
+  Package libqt5multimediawidgets5 is not installed. netease-cloud-music depends on libqt5libqgtk2; however:
+  Package libqt5libqgtk2 is not installed.

 ### 24. PDF Tool Introduction
 pdf split - pdftk